Daniel Terdiman

-Daniel Terdiman is a journalist, who has been published in both print and non-print media, including Time, The New York Times, Wired, CNET, Martha Stewart Weddings, Salon.com, Business 2.0, VentureBeat and the San Francisco Chronicle.
+Daniel Terdiman is an American journalist, who has been published in both print and non-print media, including Time, The New York Times, Wired, CNET, Martha Stewart Weddings, Salon.com, Business 2.0, VentureBeat and the San Francisco Chronicle.
 He writes about a wide range of subjects from hi-tech to the web to sports.

 He has also made speaking appearances at hi-tech conferences as an expert on electronic game development, including: State of Play, Webzine, SVForum, and Sex in Video Games.
 He has also written extensively about the online game Second Life.
 He has been a game development advisor for US National Public Radio (NPR) for the Talk of the Nation broadcast and for the BBC in the UK.

 He edited and contributed as an author to Drama in the Desert: The Sights and Sounds of Burning Man, a 2002 book about the annual Burning Man arts festival, held in the Nevada desert.
 He wrote The Entrepreneur's Guide to Second Life: Making Money in the Metaverse.
 He was the panel moderator at the Game Developers Conference 2007, on the topic of Burning Man.

 He holds a Masters of Science in journalism from the Columbia University Graduate School of Journalism.
 He currently works as a senior writer for VentureBeat.
 Terdiman won the 2006 online journalism award from the Society of Professional Journalists, as part of the CNET team who won this award for the series Taking Back the Web.